10 Master CCNA Examination Questions for 2025 Success

 Breakdown:

-- A) Incorrect: This uses a standard ACL (numbered 1-99 or 1300-1999).
-Standard ACLs can only filter based on the source IP address and cannot specify a destination.
-Additionally,
+- Option A: Incorrect.
+This command uses a standard ACL (ranges 1-99 or 1300-1999).
+Standard ACLs only filter based on the source IP address and cannot identify a specific destination server.
+Also, 255.255.255.0 is a subnet mask; ACLs require a wildcard mask to function correctly.

-- D) Incorrect: This is a standard ACL that would deny all traffic from the server at 10.1.1.5, not traffic to it from a specific source network.
+- Option D: Incorrect.
+This is a standard ACL that would deny traffic coming from the server at 10.1.1.5.
+It does not stop traffic sent from the 192.168.10.0/24 network toward the server.

 Actionable Study Tips

-To master ACLs for your CCNA exam, focus on the logic behind the rules and their practical application.
+To master ACLs for your CCNA exam, focus on the logic behind the rules and how they behave in real-world scenarios.

 For a deeper understanding of network filtering principles, you can review this guide to AWS security groups and network ACLs.
 You can learn more about network security and ACL principles on mindmeshacademy.com.